 Return to Home

-Our standing policy is to read over-the-transom, open submission, ONLY in June of every year.
-Sorry, but our staffing demands that we stay firm on this limited time.
+Our standing policy is to read over-the-transom, open submission, year round.
+Send the entire work, along with a brief bio and synopsis, by Word attachment, email.
 The Tartts Story Collection Contest closes on December of each year.
 See Tartts Fiction Award on this website.

 When we are reading over the transom, we accept only fiction—giving great preference to novels, since we prefer to publish story collections through our Tartt First Fiction Contest.
 Our emphasis is on offbeat literature.
 In a sense, all literature is offbeat—as opposed to mainstream—but we particularly look for unique style or form.
 We do also publish Southern literature, but this is NOT our main intent.
 Roughly only one-quarter of our authors live in the South.
 In June, you may send about 30 pages of work to us, along with an SASE.
 Be aware that we pay only in contributor's copies (10% of 1500) for the first 1500 books.
 Thereafter, we offer a royalty contract.
 Our royalty is figured on net.
 We highly recommend multiple submissions of your work.
 Simply let us know if it is accepted elsewhere.